 |WHICH||Category||Health, Sports, Equipment||Education, IT, Personal Development, Career Planning|

 Even better than sitting down alone is to do the brainstorming together with friends or family because more brains bring up more keyword ideas.
 Coworkers are ok as well, but it is better to involve people who have another professional background.
-Their opinion is unbiased so will bring a different perspective to the table.
+Their opinion is unbiased so they will bring different perspectives to the table.

 There are only three rules for your brainstorming: